rezakhademix/laravel-docker/README.md

 ## Usage in Production

-Tip: Don't forget to install and configure opcache
+Tip 1: Don't forget to configure opcache

-While I originally created this template for local development, it's robust enough to be used in basic Laravel application deployments.
-The biggest recommendation would be to ensure that HTTPS is enabled by making additions to the `nginx/default.conf` file and utilizing something like [Let's Encrypt](https://hub.docker.com/r/linuxserver/letsencrypt) to produce an SSL certificate.
+Tip 2: Don't forget about SSL

 ## Compiling Assets

-This configuration should be able to compile assets with both [laravel mix](https://laravel-mix.com/) and [vite](https://vitejs.dev/).
-In order to get started, you first need to add ` --host 0.0.0.0` after the end of your relevant dev command in `package.json`.
-So for example, with a Laravel project using Vite, you should see:
+It is better to compile assets in production mode.
+You need to add ` --host 0.0.0.0` after the end of your dev command in `package.json`.
+For example, with a Laravel project using Vite, you should have:

 ```json
 "scripts": {